14 Andromedae: Planetary system

-In 2008, a planet was announced to be orbiting the star.
+In 2008, an exoplanet was announced to be orbiting the star, detected by the radial velocity method.
 The planet was found to have a minimum mass of 4.8 Jupiter masses and to be orbiting in a circular orbit that takes 186 days to complete.
-The planet is one of the few known planets to be orbiting an evolved intermediate-mass star and one of the innermost (such planets have only been discovered around clump giants).
+The planet is one of the few known planets to be orbiting an evolved intermediate-mass star and one of the closest-orbiting (such planets have only been discovered around clump giants).

+A 2023 study of planets around evolved stars, while presenting updated parameters for this planet, found that the radial velocity variations are correlated with stellar activity signals, casting doubt on the planet's existence.
+Based on this, a 2024 study listed it as one of several doubtful planets around giant stars (along with other named planets around 41 Lyncis and 42 Draconis).